ngblaylock/documentation/toolkit/github.md

 ::: tip NOTE
 If you use GitHub Desktop, you can clone private repos in the app, so you don't need to do this.
 :::

+## GitHub Actions Deploy

+Use the code snippets from [peaceiris](https://github.com/peaceiris/actions-gh-pages) if you don't want to build your site on your personal machine.
+This is used in this documentation so I can edit files on GitHub and just commit them to deploy the new site.